 Note: This is not a viable job option if you have a teen that will recreate every party scene ever shown in a movie when a teenager has been left home alone for more than 12 hours.

 Up-sell Used Goods

-Eye for fashion or prices are great skills to have for this one.
+An eye for fashion or prices is great skill to have for this one.
 Go to a thrift store or yard sale, buy discounted and nice condition old clothes, shoes, handbags worth more than their being sold for.
 Haggle prices lower whenever you can, and then turn them over to apps like

 This works with other items besides clothing, (think furniture) but as a teen, the ways to transport larger items and storing them, can be difficult.
 So unless these aren’t an issue for you, I’d suggest sticking with smaller goods like clothes.

 Booth at a flea market

 If you have a local Flea Market or Swap meet, having a booth to sell (or re-sell) items is a great way to get more exposure.
 People love going to these events to find hidden gems at great prices.
 A perfect way to spend a weekend for some extra money.

 Kids can earn money just by taking videos of themselves playing on YouTube or opening Easter eggs, it’s not crazy to think that a blog would do well too.